Effective pathogen elimination

 This is not meant to diminish the need for regular cleaning, which is still very important.
 However, we can provide better measures for proactive disinfection to help improve occupant confidence.

-Implementing an Air Disinfection Biosecurity that is both safe and effective will dramatically improve IAQ and, therefore, the well-being of occupants.
-Providing a safe and hygienic workplace provides many benefits:
+Implementing an Air Disinfection Biosecurity (patent pending) that is both safe and effective will dramatically improve IAQ and, therefore, the well-being of occupants.
+Reducing your bioburden and providing a safe and hygienic workplace could provide many benefits:

 - Allow employees to focus on their tasks